navidrome/website/content/en/docs/Usage/backup.md

 Once configured, Navidrome will store backups in the directory specified by the BackupFolder or ND_BACKUP_PATH setting.
 To verify the location:

-* Check the Config File: If using config.toml, look for the `Backup` config node and confirm that all three options are configured.
+* Check the Config File: If using a configuration file, look for the `Backup` config node and confirm that all three options are configured.
 * Check Environment Variables: If using environment variables, ensure that all three variables is set correctly.

 ## Restoring a Backup